In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio Senate District 11, Teresa Fedor (D-Toledo).
 Minority Leader.
 American Cancer Society - Public Policy award for work on Physical Education standards; 2004 Honor Award from OAHPERD (the Ohio Association for Health, Physical Education, Recreation, and Dance).

-Ohio Senate District 12, Keith Faber (R-Celina)
+Ohio Senate District 12, Keith Faber (R-Celina).
+Faber defeated

 Ohio Senate District 13, Sue Morano (D-Lorain).
 Registered Nurse.
 American Cancer Society Nurse of Hope (1986).
 Member of Health, Human Services and Aging Committee.